 Just before the song, several trolls demonstrate their accomplishments:

 It's a blink-and-you-miss-it moment, but the credits have someone being recognized for caffeination.
+I guess this is the guy who had to make late night coffee runs during all the all-nighters they must have pulled during the animation process.

 Hans saying some of his brothers pretended he was invisible when he was younger.
 That's kind of how older brothers are, but the fact that they did it for years...Though Word of God makes it inherently less funny when revealing that Hans' brothers' bullying was part of why he turned out to be such a sociopath in the first place.